 Anticoagulants are important drugs.
 They reduce the risk of blood clots that can cause strokes and other serious health problems.
 But these medications must be treated with kid gloves.
 They require careful dosing and regular monitoring.
 Patients must be warned about the potential for serious bleeding complications and what to do if they happen.
 We agree with the experts at ISMP that:

-“Numerous steps can be taken to enhance the safety of anticoagulants.
-Unlike warfarin, neither dabigatran nor rivaroxaban have antidotes to rapidly reverse the anticoagulant effects of treatment.
-More and better information for clinicians is needed about how to manage hemorrhages that occur either as a side effect or as a result of accident or trauma.”
+“Numerous steps can be taken to enhance the safety of anticoagulants… More and better information for clinicians is needed about how to manage hemorrhages that occur either as a side effect or as a result of accident or trauma.”

 Share your own experience with the anticoagulants both positive or negative.
-Insert your story about Coumadin, Eliquis, Pradaxa or Xarelto in the “What Do You Think” section below.
+Insert your story about Coumadin, Eliquis, Pradaxa or Xarelto in the comment section below.